arty-arty/thefairrandomizer/README.md

             lambda x, y: y == Int(1))
     )
 ```
+Note that for now, we use only the zeroeth byte of the proof.
+I.e `randNumber0` is uniformly distributed from 0 to 255.
+We enjoy another AVM 7 feature -
+block opcode.
+In this way block seed is automatically taken for the block id from `blockSeedTakenFromBlockWithId` field.

-4. Logic signature could be replayed with the same proof, seed, and publickey satisfying the vrf_verify equation.
+5. Logic signature could be replayed with the same proof, seed, and publickey satisfying the vrf_verify equation.
 How do we protect?
 By checking the group from inside of a signature, we require another transaction from our authorized account in this group.
 Without signing by authorized account each time, replayed transactions by other people just fail.

 ```python
    program = And(